My Thai Hubby’s grandma put two silver baht coins in his small caramel colored hand before he walked out the door.

 He heard women loudly whacking chicken parts with massive knives as flies buzzed nearby.
-An old gentleman was tenderly putting mini bananas wrapped in coconut rice and banana leaves on a hot charcoal grill.
-A fruit vendor was carving the prickly eyes off a fresh pineapple while sticky juice lazily slipped down his strong arm.
+An elderly gentleman was tenderly putting mini bananas wrapped in coconut rice and dark green banana leaves on a hot charcoal grill.
+A fruit vendor nearby carved the prickly eyes off a fresh pineapple while sticky juice lazily slipped down his strong arm.

-He went to the amiable herb seller who always liked to ask how his grandmas was doing, and took one of the many bundles already perfectly proportioned with each herb and ready to be thrown into tom yum.
+He went to the amiable herb seller who always liked to ask how his grandma was doing, and took one of the many bundles already perfectly proportioned with each herb and ready to be thrown into tom yum.

 He handed over his sweaty two bahts, and meandered home, now holding the prized goods in his hand, his tongue already tasting the spicy, sour, soothing soup he would savor in a few hours.

 How I wish I could just walk down the road, pay seven cents for my fresh Thai herbs and start cooking my tom yum.

 But instead I have to drive 1.5 hours to the closest Asian market, pick through scraggly lemongrass, find the chunks of galangal wrapped up with plastic wrap on white styrofoam, and the clear packages of kaffir lime leaves, and drive home.

 Even though buying the ingredients for tom yum can be tricky in America, thankfully the actual tom yum cooking process is much quicker and easier than I would have ever dreamed.